gmkohler/HoundCloud/README.md

 ### Bonus Features (TBD)
+- [ ] Re-post songs from other users
-- [ ] Creating playlists, establishing polymorphism for "likeables", "taggables" with respect to both playlists and songs.
+- [ ] Create playlists, establish polymorphism for "likeables", "taggables" with respect to both playlists and songs.
-- [ ] Establishing a home page for not-logged-in users, and routing the new user/session pages through this.
+- [ ] Establish a home page for not-logged-in users, and routing the new user/session pages through this.
-- [ ] Suggested Users/Songs navbar on the side of show pages
+- [ ] Implement suggested Users/Songs navbar on the side of show pages
 - [ ] Download songs
 - [ ] User can manage playback queue (e.g., splicing after the current song and dragging songs around within the queue)
 - [ ] Playback audio manipulation (e.g., equalizer)